 Requirements:

-Students should apply for the certificate as part of the application to the Master of Arts in Library and Information Science or may apply during their first semester in the program.
+Students should apply for the certificate as part of the application to the Master of Arts in Library and Information Science or may apply in October during their first semester in the program.
 Students will begin the certificate plan of study in their second semester.

 Please note: